neil314159/portfolio-project-4/README.md

     * Solution: After reading and watching some tutorials on how to properly reference attached objects, I was able to fix the get_success_url function and properly redirect the user once they had written or edited a comment.

+## Security

+When this project was initally created, the secret key included with the Django installation was commited to Github accidentally.
+This key was quickly changed and hidden through the environment variables in env.py before deployment to Heroku.